Project-MONAI/monai-deploy/guidelines/monai-application-package.md

   - When not provided, the default value `output/` SHALL be assumed.

-- Application Manifest SHOULD define the output data format produced by the Application (`/etc/holoscan/app.json#output.format`).
+- The Application Manifest SHOULD define the output data format produced by the Application (`/etc/holoscan/app.json#output.format`).

   - Possible values include, but are not limited to, `none`, `screen`, `file`, `network`.

-- Application Manifest SHOULD configure a check to determine whether or not the application is "ready."
+- The Application Manifest SHOULD configure a check to determine whether or not the application is "ready."

-  - Application Manifest SHALL define the probe type to be performed (`/etc/holoscan/app.json#readiness.type`).
+  - The Application Manifest SHALL define the probe type to be performed (`/etc/holoscan/app.json#readiness.type`).

     - Possible values include `tcp`, `grpc`, `http-get`, and `command`.

-  - Application Manifest SHALL define the probe commands to execute when the type is `command` (`/etc/holoscan/app.json#readiness.command`).
+  - The Application Manifest SHALL define the probe commands to execute when the type is `command` (`/etc/holoscan/app.json#readiness.command`).

     - The data structure is expected to be an array of strings.

-  - Application Manifest SHALL define the port to perform the readiness probe when the type is `grpc`, `tcp`, or `http-get`. (`/etc/holoscan/app.json#readiness.port`)
+  - The Application Manifest SHALL define the port to perform the readiness probe when the type is `grpc`, `tcp`, or `http-get`. (`/etc/holoscan/app.json#readiness.port`)

     - The value provided must be a valid port number ranging from 1 through 65535.

-  - Application Manifest SHALL define the path to perform the readiness probe when the type is `http-get` (`/etc/holoscan/app.json#readiness.path`).
+  - The Application Manifest SHALL define the path to perform the readiness probe when the type is `http-get` (`/etc/holoscan/app.json#readiness.path`).

     - The value provided must be an absolute path (the first character is `/`).

-  - Application Manifest SHALL define the number of seconds after the container has started before the readiness probe is initiated. (`/etc/holoscan/app.json#readiness.initialDelaySeconds`).
+  - The Application Manifest SHALL define the number of seconds after the container has started before the readiness probe is initiated. (`/etc/holoscan/app.json#readiness.initialDelaySeconds`).

     - The default value `0` SHALL be assumed when not provided.

-  - Application Manifest SHALL define how often to perform the readiness probe (`/etc/holoscan/app.json#readiness.periodSeconds`).
+  - The Application Manifest SHALL define how often to perform the readiness probe (`/etc/holoscan/app.json#readiness.periodSeconds`).

     - When not provided, the default value `10` SHALL be assumed.

-  - Application Manifest SHALL define the number of seconds after which the probe times out (`/etc/holoscan/app.json#readiness.timeoutSeconds`)
+  - The Application Manifest SHALL define the number of seconds after which the probe times out (`/etc/holoscan/app.json#readiness.timeoutSeconds`)

     - When not provided, the default value `1` SHALL be assumed.

-  - Application Manifest SHALL define the number of times to perform the probe before considering the service is not ready (`/etc/holoscan/app.json#readiness.failureThreshold`)
+  - The Application Manifest SHALL define the number of times to perform the probe before considering the service is not ready (`/etc/holoscan/app.json#readiness.failureThreshold`)

     - The default value `3` SHALL be assumed when not provided.

-- Application Manifest SHOULD configure a check to determine whether or not the application is "live" or not.
+- The Application Manifest SHOULD configure a check to determine whether or not the application is "live" or not.

-  - Application Manifest SHALL define the type of probe to be performed (`/etc/holoscan/app.json#liveness.type`).
+  - The Application Manifest SHALL define the type of probe to be performed (`/etc/holoscan/app.json#liveness.type`).

     - Possible values include `tcp`, `grpc`, `http-get`, and `command`.

-  - Application Manifest SHALL define the probe commands to execute when the type is `command` (`/etc/holoscan/app.json#liveness.command`).
+  - The Application Manifest SHALL define the probe commands to execute when the type is `command` (`/etc/holoscan/app.json#liveness.command`).

     - The data structure is expected to be an array of strings.

-  - Application Manifest SHALL define the port to perform the liveness probe when the type is `grpc`, `tcp`, or `http-get`. (`/etc/holoscan/app.json#liveness.port`)
+  - The Application Manifest SHALL define the port to perform the liveness probe when the type is `grpc`, `tcp`, or `http-get`. (`/etc/holoscan/app.json#liveness.port`)

     - The value provided must be a valid port number ranging from 1 through 65535.

-  - Application Manifest SHALL define the path to perform the liveness probe when the type is `http-get` (`/etc/holoscan/app.json#liveness.path`).
+  - The Application Manifest SHALL define the path to perform the liveness probe when the type is `http-get` (`/etc/holoscan/app.json#liveness.path`).

     - The value provided must be an absolute path (the first character is `/`).

-  - Application Manifest SHALL define the number of seconds after the container has started before the liveness probe is initiated. (`/etc/holoscan/app.json#liveness.initialDelaySeconds`).
+  - The Application Manifest SHALL define the number of seconds after the container has started before the liveness probe is initiated. (`/etc/holoscan/app.json#liveness.initialDelaySeconds`).

     - The default value `0` SHALL be assumed when not provided.

-  - Application Manifest SHALL define how often to perform the liveness probe (`/etc/holoscan/app.json#liveness.periodSeconds`).
+  - The Application Manifest SHALL define how often to perform the liveness probe (`/etc/holoscan/app.json#liveness.periodSeconds`).

     - When not provided, the default value `10` SHALL be assumed.

-  - Application Manifest SHALL define the number of seconds after which the probe times out (`/etc/holoscan/app.json#liveness.timeoutSeconds`)
+  - The Application Manifest SHALL define the number of seconds after which the probe times out (`/etc/holoscan/app.json#liveness.timeoutSeconds`)

     - The default value `1` SHALL be assumed when not provided.

-  - Application Manifest SHALL define the number of times to perform the probe before considering the service is not live (`/etc/holoscan/app.json#liveness.failureThreshold`)
+  - The Application Manifest SHALL define the number of times to perform the probe before considering the service is not live (`/etc/holoscan/app.json#liveness.failureThreshold`)

     - When not provided, the default value `3` SHALL be assumed.

-- Application Manifest SHOULD define any timeout applied to the Application (`/etc/holoscan/app.json#timeout`).
+- The Application Manifest SHOULD define any timeout applied to the Application (`/etc/holoscan/app.json#timeout`).

   - When the value is `0`, timeout SHALL be disabled.

   - When not provided, the default value `0` SHALL be assumed.

-- Application Manifest MUST enable the specification of environment variables for the Application (`/etc/holoscan/app.json#environment`)
+- The Application Manifest MUST enable the specification of environment variables for the Application (`/etc/holoscan/app.json#environment`)

   - The data structure is expected to be in `"name": "value" ` members of the object.